 Keep in mind that testimonials should be written in the voice of your customer and conversational in tone.
 Avoid using jargon, industry speak or trying to be too clever.
 Clear and simple is the way to go with your testimonials.

 Make the most of your testimonials by writing content that connects with your potential customers and makes them want to buy from you.
 If you need help with creating compelling testimonials or case studies for your business, we can help.
-Click below to learn more about our case studies and testimonial services.

 Latest posts by Maggie Patterson (see all)